wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 - Relying on sticky sessions provided by load balancer
 - Hosted on same domain as Keycloak

 Dealing with clustering is not quite as simple as for a regular application.
-Mainly due to the fact that both the browser and the server-side application sends requests to Keycloak, so itâ€™s not as simple as enabling sticky sessions on your load balancer.
+Mainly due to the fact that both the browser and the server-side application sends requests to Keycloak, so it¡¯s not as simple as enabling sticky sessions on your load balancer.

-##### Stateless token store
+##### Stateless token store {#}

 By default, the web application secured by Keycloak uses the HTTP session to store security context.
 This means that you either have to enable sticky sessions or replicate the HTTP session.

 As an alternative to storing the security context in the HTTP session the adapter can be configured to store this in a cookie instead.
-This is useful if you want to make your application stateless or if you donâ€™t want to store the security context in the HTTP session.
+This is useful if you want to make your application stateless or if you don¡¯t want to store the security context in the HTTP session.

 To use the cookie store for saving the security context, edit your applications `WEB-INF/keycloak.json` and add: